nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 :scroll: Notes:

+* At least one of the optional fields must be provided.
 * The search is case-insensitive. e.g. `find e/hans@gmail.com` will match `Hans@gmail.com`.
 * The order of the keywords does not matter. e.g. `find a/tampines 111` will match `Blk 111 Tampines Street 11, #02-345`.
-* At least one of the fields must be present.
 * Contacts matching all keywords will be returned (i.e. AND search).
   * e.g. `find n/Hans Bo` will return only `Hans Bo` and `Hans Bo the Second`.
 It will not return `Hans Gruber` or `Bo Yang`.